-Keeping patient health information secure is our highest priority.
+Keeping patient health information secure from end-to-end

 SOC2 is an industry-standard, technology service provider report verifying compliance and controls pertaining to Security and Availability.
 “Type 2” indicates that this is a multi-month, over-time evaluation period for compliance.